bnbwebexpertise/laravel-attachments/README.md

 You may easily customize the folder/prefix where new attachments are stored by either:

 * Adding an `.env` variable for `ATTACHMENTS_STORAGE_DIRECTORY_PREFIX` (recommended) OR
-* Change the configuration option `attachments.storage_directory.prefix` in `config/attachments.php`.
+* Changing the configuration option `attachments.storage_directory.prefix` in `config/attachments.php`.

 The default value is `attachments` and any trailing `/`s will be trimmed automatically.